UJ2406/UJ2406-Elevate_Final-Project/README.md

     - Select a file from the list.
     - Click "Decrypt Selected File".
     - The file will be saved in the `decrypted_files` directory.
+4.  **Download Report**:
+    - Go to the "Decrypt & Retrieve" tab.
+    - Click "Download PDF Report" to save a summary of your files.

 ## Security Note
 This tool generates a `master.key` file on the first run. **DO NOT LOSE THIS KEY.** If you lose it, you cannot decrypt your files. **DO NOT SHARE THIS KEY.** Anyone with this key can decrypt your files.